Five Proven Steps for Successful B2B Content Marketing

 Before developing a high-level content calendar outlining specific topics and the timing of them, the content planning phase should begin with a process to uncover topics that will matter.

-We suggest a planning or discovery phase.
+We suggest a planning or discovery phase for your B2B content marketing.
 Here are several considerations:

 - Who is the audience the content is targeting and why will it matter to them?